Are you looking to export and import WooCommerce orders from one site to another?

 Want more information on how to import and export WooCommerce orders?
 See these key articles:

-Best WooCommerce Bulk Edit Plugins
+The 5 Best WooCommerce Order Export Plugins